vtexdocs/dev-portal-content/docs/guides/Integration-Guides/payments-integration-guide/how-the-integration-protocol-between-vtex-and-antifraud-companies-works.md

 ### 1. Implementing the protocol

-Before setting up the VTEX environment, the provider must implement the back-end service required to process the antifraud services (API).
-For more information, access the [Antifraud Provider Protocol API](https://developers.vtex.com/docs/api-reference/antifraud-provider-protocol).
+Before setting up the VTEX environment, the provider must implement the back-end service required to process the anti-fraud services (API).
+For more information, access the [Anti-fraud Provider Protocol API](https://developers.vtex.com/docs/api-reference/antifraud-provider-protocol).

-> ⚠️ You can also access our [template on GitHub](https://github.com/vtex-apps/antifraud-provider-example) to help you quickly develop your anti-fraud connector using the Antifraud Provider Protocol and VTEX IO.
+> ⚠️ You can also access our [template on GitHub](https://github.com/vtex-apps/antifraud-provider-example) to help you quickly develop your anti-fraud connector using the Anti-fraud Provider Protocol and VTEX IO.

-### 2. Install the Antifraud Provider Tester App
+### 2. Install the Anti-fraud Provider Tester App

 After receiving the access data and deploying the backend, the provider can access the approval tool through VTEX Admin.
-If you still do not have the Antifraud Provider Tester App installed in your store, you need to follow these steps:
+If you still do not have the Anti-fraud Provider Tester App installed in your store, you need to follow these steps:

 1. In the VTEX Admin, go to **Apps > Apps Store**.
 2. Type **Antifraud Provider** in the search bar at the bottom of the page and click on `Install`.